JaiSharma-10/root/README.md

-Creating this repository to have code, info, pics and other documents in one place for easy access about various topics which, I find interesting.
+Creating this repository to have code and other documents about various topics which, I find interesting in one place for easy access any time.